ppy/osu-wiki/wiki/Article_Styling_Criteria/en.md

 ##### User profiles

 All usernames must be linked on first occurrence.
-Other occurrences are optional, but must be consistent.
+Other occurrences are optional, but must be consistent throughout the entire article for all usernames.
 However, if it is impossible or hard to determine the user id (because they had changed their username and/or were unlisted from a group), you may skip over it.

 When linking to a user profile, you must use the user's id number instead of their username.
 Usernames can be changed while user ids are bound to the user.
 Thus, this will ensure that the link still targets to the same user even after they have changed their username.